-The 1991 GMA required counties and municipalities to undertake a 10-year update of Comprehensive Plans by December 1, 2004.
-As a part of this process, the City of Mukilteo added a "Critical Areas and Shoreline Element" to the 2004 Mukilteo Comprehensive Plan.
-Today, this Shoreline Master PlanSMP is a stand-alone document that This element contains detailed policies related to the management of Mukilteo's shorelines.
+Today, this SMP is a stand-alone document that contains detailed policies related to the management of Mukilteo's shorelines.
 This SMP and associated policies, along with land use regulations codified in MMC 17B, serve to implement the overall policy intent of the City's Comprehensive Plan 2035.
-These same policies can be found in Chapter 3 of this document.
-This Draft SMP represents the City's approach to integrate the SMP into both the Mukilteo Comprehensive Plan and the Mukilteo Municipal Code 17B, while also having separate documents or functional plans for ease of use.

-Updates to Mukilteo's 20119 SMP Update
+Updates to Mukilteo's SMP

 The original City of Mukilteo SMP was adopted in 1974.
-Due to two small and two large annexations, the City of Mukilteo wasis now regulated by two separate shoreline programs before the 2011 SMP update.
-TIn the 2011 SMP update was a comprehensive effort that included technical analysis and inventory of shoreline conditions, restoration planning, and assessment of cumulative impacts completed to provide consistency with updated 2003 Washington State SMA guidelines.
-Through the

-2011 update process, Mukilteo coordinated with Ecology, shoreline property owners, and other stakeholders, as well as the public at large over multiple years. for ease of use.
+Due to two small and two large annexations, the City of Mukilteo was regulated by two separate shoreline programs before the 2011 SMP update.
+The 2011 SMP update was a comprehensive effort that included technical analysis and inventory of shoreline conditions, restoration planning, and assessment of cumulative impacts completed to provide consistency with updated 2003 Washington State SMA guidelines.
+Through the 2011 update process, Mukilteo coordinated with Ecology, shoreline property owners, and other stakeholders, as well as the public at large over multiple years.

-This 2019 SMP periodic uUpdate is a focused review of the City's shoreline areas and the SMP is intended to:
+This 2019 SMP periodic update is a focused review of the City's shoreline areas and the SMP intended to:

-- Respond to recent shoreline concerns and knowledge.; - Ensure ongoing consistency with the City's Comprehensive Plan and other adopted plans and policies; and. - Ensure that habitat issues are addressed by identifying and utilizing the most current Best Available Science (BAS) for shorelines and critical areas; - Identify needed shoreline acquisition, enhancement, and restoration opportunities; - Integrate the SMP with Mukilteo's Comprehensive Plan and regulations for ease of use; - Address the most current regulatory solutions; and - Demonstrate consistency with the 2003 DOE Shoreline Guidelines and Department of Ecology (DOE) Ecology's SMA Guidelines, as required through the 2019 Periodic Review.
+- Respond to recent shoreline concerns and knowledge. - Ensure ongoing consistency with the City's Comprehensive Plan and other adopted plans and policies. - Demonstrate consistency with Ecology's SMA Guidelines, as required through the 2019 Periodic Review.